UCSB-CS56-Projects/cs56-utilities-FTP-Client/README.md

 W14 ready!
 (Andrew Berls)

 An FTP client that supports FTP and SFTP (file transfer over SSH) protocols.
-The client can connect to an FTP/SFTP server and download files.
+The client can connect to an FTP/SFTP server and download files from the root directory.

-This client currently does not support switching directories (though the code is in place to do so with minor modification).

 GUI Usage
 ---------